-- at least 12 credit hours of courses used to satisfy the requirements of the minor do not double count towards meeting the core requirements, major requirements, major electives, concentration requirements, concentration electives, or general education requirements of the student's degree program graduation requirements; - free elective courses can double count towards meeting the minor's required and elective courses.
+- Courses used to satisfy the requirements of the minor do not double count towards meeting the core requirements, major requirements, major electives, concentration requirements, concentration electives, or general education requirements of the student's degree program graduation requirements. - Free elective courses can double count towards meeting the minor's required and elective courses.